Jonathan-R-Anderson/internetcomputer/README.md

 2. **Configure Build Options:** anonymOS may provide a `config.mk` or use environment variables to configure optional features.
 For example, you can set `ENABLE_ETHEREUM=1` to include Ethereum client support (if you have the libraries), or choose a target architecture.
 By default, the build targets x86\_64.
 If you need to adjust, open the top-level `Makefile` or config and set variables as needed.

-3. **Build the System:** Use the provided Makefile to build the kernel and base system:
+3. **Build the System:** Use the Makefile.
+There are only two build targets:

+   * `make build` – builds an ISO with verbose logging enabled for debugging.
+   * `make iso` – produces a minimal release image without extra logs.

    ```bash
    make build
    ```

-   This will compile the microkernel and all core user-space components, and then package them into a bootable image.
-The build system will output two main artifacts:
+   Both targets compile the microkernel and user-space components, then package them into a bootable image.
+The build system outputs two main artifacts:

    * `anonymOS.iso` (or `.img`): a bootable disk image containing the kernel and core snaps.
    * `anonymOS.bin`: the raw kernel binary (for advanced use or direct boot).